Is Your Dog’s Diet Making Them Crazy?

 The Benefits Of A Raw Diet On Your Dog’s Behavior

 Feeding your dog a raw diet provides him with optimal health.
-Raw food provides real and natural essential nutrients that are needed to maintain good health and decrease disease.
-A raw fresh food ensures your dog receives the best balanced nutrition for both his body and his mind.
+Natural dog food or raw food diet provides real and natural essential nutrients that are needed to maintain good health and decrease disease.
+A raw fresh food ensures they get the best balanced nutrition for both the dog’s body and his mind.

-Foods that are highly processed or contain preservatives can be detrimental to a dog’s behavior and health.
+Highly processed dog food contain preservatives can be detrimental to a dog’s behavior and health.
 Dogs are carnivores, designed to eat a fresh balanced diet high in moisture.
-A dog’s body needs a species appropriate food to help support his mind and body.
+A canine body needs a species appropriate pet food to help support his mind and body.
 If you are hoping to improve your dog’s behavior, consider using the energetic principles of TCM.
-The bottom line is unprocessed, fresh, food is always best, pure and simple.
+The bottom line is unprocessed, fresh, pet food is always best, pure and simple.

 Tonya Wilhem